 If you are serious about trying to build your own Balsa RC model aircraft, you should look at the "Magnetic Build Board" section I have on this page.
 It contains the link to "Airfield Models".
 Airfield Models has really great information on building Balsa models.
 I also provided you with the link to "RCPlanes.Online".
 RCPlane.Online has a great CG calculator along with various other calculation programs you might need for building your own RC models.

 To aid in getting the plans you download to a set of full-size plans, I highly recommend you take the time to view a great 2-part video series produced by Mark Robinson titled "Download & Print Plans - Balsa Model Airplane Building".
+He also has an excellent 3-part video titled "Building from Plans:".
+Another good 3-part video series on finding, reading, and using plans to build an RC model is available from Joyplanes @: Plans for RC Aircraft Masterclass.
 I also recommend your use PDF X to view/edit and print your RC model plans.

 NOTE - You can view all images using a “Spotlight Box” by simply clicking on any image.